vongostev/lightprop2d/docs/Reference.md

 ```

-A field propagation with Fourier transformation.
+A field propagation with Fourier transformation to the distance `z`.

 | Parameters    | Type             | Doc             |
 |:-------|:-----------------|:----------------|